 You deduct the R&D tax credit you have been granted from your payroll tax returns.
-If you are a self-employed person and you have spent 500 hours or more on R&D, you may deduct your R&D tax credit from your wage tax return
+If you are a self-employed person and you have spent 500 hours or more on R&D, you may deduct your R&D tax credit from your income tax return.